 Travel Costs including mileage at

-the current GSA rate and transportation costs at a flat fee rate.
+the current GSA rate, transportation costs at a flat fee rate and lodging.

 Resource Costs such as educational materials and supplies and equipment/technology